Page 36 of 42 Results

 District Achieves 10-Year Sustained Success With Elementary and Middle School Reading Program

 DETAILS: District Profile: 14,896 students in grades Pre-K-12, 22 schools (14 elementary, 5 middle, 3 high school); Demographics: Rural, Free/reduced Lunch: 46%; Race/Ethnicity: Black or African American: 36%, White: 60%, Hispanic: 1%, Other: 1%.
 RESULTS: Since the implementation of Accelerated Reader with best practices, 3rd- through 8th-grade students districtwide have achieved large gains on the North Carolina End of Grade (EOG) Test.
 REPORTING EDUCATOR: Dr. Ted Kaniuka, associate superintendent.
-The report is available online: <https://docs.renaissance.com/R11620>.
+(Email research@renaissance.com to request a copy of this study from the Renaissance Research Department.)

 Reading Ability Levels Increase in Scottish Schools